nuxeo/doc.nuxeo.com-content/src/userdoc/managing-permissions.md

 ---
 {{! multiexcerpt name='permissions'}}

-A permission is a rule to grant access to a user or set of users to a Nuxeo document.&nbsp;User has a view in the dashboard where he can see the documents on which a permission is set.
+A permission is a rule to grant access to a user or set of users to a Nuxeo document.
+User has a view in the dashboard where he can see the documents on which a permission is set.
 Managing permissions means granting or denying access permissions in a document or folder.

 Some permissions are granted automatically, for example when you create a workflow and grant access to a user on a document for the entire workflow or a particular task.